Exploring the Landscape of Distributed Graph Sketching: Analysis of 's Space Usage

 and if $a \leq 0$ or $b \leq 0$ then the probability of success is $0$.
 For this recurrence, we look at the bucket at depth $1$, and consider every possible number of items that can go in that first bucket and the probability of that scenario occurring.
 For each of these we calculate the likelihood that a bucket below is correct recursively in the case that the first bucket does not have exactly one element.

-If we exclude the first bucket being good from our definition of success (which is required for our analysis of a $k$- isolated column), then the probability that the column succeeds is $\hat{F}(z, d) = F(z, d) - z 2^{-z}$.
-This is because $z 2^{-z}$ is the probability that the first bucket is good.
+If we exclude the first bucket being good from our definition of success (which is required for our analysis of a $k$-isolated column), then the probability that the column succeeds is $\hat{F}(z, d) = F(z, d) - z 2^{-z} \cdot (1 - F(z - 1, d - 1))$.
+Specifically, we are accounting for the possibility that the first bucket is good: $z 2^{-z}$, and the rest of the buckets are bad: $1 - F(z-1, d-1)$.

-For small values of $z$, we solve this recurrences manually.
+For small values of $z$, we can solve this recurrence manually.
 Furthermore, note that though our hash functions are taken to have limited $k$-wise independence, as long as $z$ is less than our choice of $k$, then analysis with these recurrences still holds.

-Additionally, $F$ is non-decreasing with respect to $d$, that is for any $z$, $F(z, d_1) \geq F(z_0, d_2)$ as long as $d_1 \geq d_2$.
-Since $\forall z \forall d F(z, d) \geq 0$, it must be the case that adding additional subproblems (by increasing $d$) without changing the existing subproblems can only maintain or increase the likelihood of success.
+Additionally, $F$ is non-decreasing with respect to $d$, that is for any $z$, $F(z, d_1) \geq F(z, d_2)$ as long as $d_1 \geq d_2$.
+Since $\forall z, d$, $F(z, d) \geq 0$, it must be the case that adding additional subproblems (by increasing $d$) without changing the existing subproblems can only maintain or increase the likelihood of success.

 \paragraph{Extending to k-wise independence} Now we prove our theorems that analyze sketches constructed with $k$-wise independent hash functions.
 Our key strategy is to use $k$-isolated columns and the associated lemmas to reduce to a column on only $k$ non-zero elements.
 Thus, we can perform fully independent analysis on this subproblem to solve for the probability the entire column succeeds.